icedq/icedq-docs/docs/embedded-cluster-requirements.md

 | registry-1.docker.io             | Docker registry                                 |
 | production.cloudflare.docker.com | Docker infrastructure                           |

-## Database
+## External Database

-The application is bundled with a postgreSQL database repository for POC purposes.
+The application is bundled with a postgreSQL database.
 For production deployment we recommend using external postgreSQL 10.X and above database server.

-### Online Installation Requirements

-Our recommendation is to perform the installation in online mode.
-For this following domains need to be accessible from servers performing online installations.
-For a list of IP addresses for these services, see [replicatedhq/ips](https://github.com/replicatedhq/ips/blob/master/ip_addresses.json) in GitHub.

-* Docker Hub
-* proxy.replicated.com
-* replicated.app
-* k8s.kurl.sh
-* amazonaws.com